draneix/evaaa/interoceptive-ai-env/Documents/Utility/DataRecorder.md

 - `OnEpisodeBegin()`, `OnEpisodeEnd()`: Episode lifecycle hooks.
 - `SetEpisodeEndType(string endType)`: Records the reason for episode termination.

-## Integration Notes
-- Attach the `DataRecorder` script to a GameObject in the Unity scene.
-- Assign the agent reference and configure experiment settings in the Inspector or config files.
-- Works in conjunction with agent, environment, and event systems for complete experiment tracking.
-- Output directory and file naming are managed via the main configuration file.

-## Example Usage
-- Attach `DataRecorder` to a GameObject in the scene.
-- Assign the agent reference and configure experiment settings.
-- Call `Initialize()` at runtime to set up recording.
-- Use the provided methods to record steps, events, and export data during simulation.

 ---

+## Practical Tips
+- Always ensure `targetAgent` is assigned in the Inspector or via script.
+- Use `experimentData.recordEnable` to toggle data collection for debugging or full experiments.
+- Organize output files by setting `baseFolderName` and `fileNamePrefix` in your config.
+- Use the provided methods to record custom events or resource choices for richer analysis.

+---

+## Further Details
+- DataRecorder integrates with agent, environment, and event systems for complete experiment tracking.
+- Output directory and file naming are managed via the main configuration file for reproducibility.
-For more details on configuration fields and advanced usage, see the code comments in `Assets/Scripts/Utility/DataRecorder.cs`.
+- For advanced usage, see code comments in `Assets/Scripts/Utility/DataRecorder.cs`.